The Massacre

 Sue: I’m not convinced.
 It’s a stupid and pointless twist.

-Me: Oh dear.
+Oh dear.
 I think I’ve broken The Massacre.

 Bell of Doom

-We’ve well and truly lost Sue now.
+We decide to crack on (“Let’s get this over with”), but Sue is lost to us now.
 She can’t keep up with who’s who (“Is he the king?
 No?
-OK, so is he the king?” – and repeat), and she only becomes engaged again when Catherine de’ Medici finally reveals herself to be one bad queen mother.
+Okay, so is he the king?” – and repeat), and she only becomes engaged in the plot again when Catherine de’ Medici reveals herself to be one bad Queen Mother.

-And then the Doctor turns up in the narrative again as if nothing’s happened.
+And then the Doctor turns up.

 Sue: He’d better have a bloody good reason for leaving Steven in the lurch like that.

 Sue: Held up?
-Held up!
+HELD UP?
 Is that all he’s got to say?
 He’s been gone for DAYS!

 Me: It is a little odd.